orb-lang/helm/doc/md/repr.md

 This is fundamentally [[Tim Caswell's][https://github.com/creationix]] code.

 I've dressed it up a bit.
+Okay, a lot.

 #todo add rainbow braces#todo make tabulator =coro.yield()= one line at a time```lua
 local ts

 local SORT_LIMIT = 500  -- This won't be necessary #todo remove

+assert(coro, "coro must be in the namespace")

+local yield, wrap = coro.yield, coro.wrap

+local collect = assert(table.collect)

+local concat = table.concat

 local function _keysort(a, b)
    if type(a) == "number" and type(b) == "string" then